OPMDG/opm-doc/probes/check_pgactivity.rst

+\ **archiver**\  (8.1+)

+ Check if the archiver is working properly and the number of WAL files ready to archive.

+ Perfdata returns the number of WAL files waiting to be archived.

+ Critical and Warning thresholds are optional.
+They apply on the number of files waiting to be archived.
+They only accept a raw number of files.

+ Whatever the given threshold, a critical alert is raised if the archiver process did not archive the oldest waiting WAL to be archived since last call.

+ Required privileges: unprivileged role (10+); superuser (<10).

 \ **autovacuum**\  (8.1+)

  Check the autovacuum activity on the cluster.

  Perfdata contains the age of oldest running autovacuum and the number of workers by type (VACUUM, VACUUM ANALYZE, ANALYZE, VACUUM FREEZE).

  Thresholds, if any, are ignored.

+ Required privileges: unprivileged role.